wovo/disimpy/documentation/introduction.md

 *****************************************************************************

-<a name="toc-anchor-2"></a>
+<a name="toc-anchor-1"></a>

-## 1.2 Combinatorial circuits
+## 1 Combinatorial circuits

 In dimspy a circuit is created by a function that takes the inputs of the circuit as parameters, and returns the output(s) of the circuit.
-Such a *circuit function* does not *calculate* the output, instead it *creates (and returns) a circuit* that can calculate the output.
+Such a *circuit function* does not *calculate* the output, instead it *creates (and returns) a circuit*.
+That circuit can be used to calculate the output for a given set of input values.

 Circuit functions for the basic gates (or, and, xor, not) are available as overloads of the bitwise logic operators (&,|,^,~).
-These functions operate on a single wires.
+These functions operate on a single wires (single logical value, 0 or 1).

-In this my_nand_gate function the created a circuit consists of two basic gates, an *and* and a *not*, and the circuit calculates the *nand* function.
+In this my_nand_gate() function the created circuit consists of two basic gates, an *and* and a *not*, and the created circuit calculates the *nand* function.

 <!-- update quote( input, "", "''my_nand_gate''" ) -->
 ~~~Python